Ron Hazelton: Television career

 In 1989, Hazelton created, co-produced, and hosted a reality-based, on-location home improvement television program called The House Doctor.
-It ran from 1990-1997 with more than 200 episodes and 600 house visits.
+It ran from 1990 to 1997 with more than 200 episodes and 600 house visits.
 It originated on ABC affiliate KGO-TV in San Francisco, and aired for several years on the HGTV network until 2001.
 He related that he got started on television by accident: his dentist connected him with a KGO-TV producer for what became The House Doctor.

-Hazelton was the Home Improvement Editor for ABC's Good Morning America from 1997-2007.
+Hazelton was the Home Improvement Editor for ABC's Good Morning America from 1997 to 2007.
 Ron reported regularly on a variety of topics related to home improvement, design, repair, health, and safety.
 He has been featured as a home improvement expert on The Oprah Winfrey Show, Inside Edition, Discovery Channel's Popular Mechanics, Lifetime's Our Home and The History Channel's series Modern Marvels — History of Tools, Hands on History and Save our History: Frontier Homes.

-Ron Hazelton's HouseCalls is a 30-minute Tribune Entertainment nationally-syndicated home improvement show that Hazelton produced and hosted.
+Ron Hazelton's HouseCalls is a 30-minute Tribune Entertainment nationally syndicated home improvement show that Hazelton produced and hosted.
 He traveled by motor home with a mobile workshop to help people with weekend DIY home projects.
 As of May 2023, Ron Hazelton's HouseCalls is broadcasting season 24.

+HouseCalls is a new syndicated version of the program featuring a new logo (stylized "HouseCalls") mixing vintage clips of Ron with new clips featuring host Brian Kelsey and is syndicated by The Television Syndication Company, Inc. (TVS) on a barter basis.
+The new programs have a copyright date of 2026.